Free Youth Membership: Arts for NexGen

 Teen Night: After Dark

 Hey, middle school teens!
 After closing to the public for the day, LACMA opens up its galleries for you and your friends during After Dark.
 Enjoy a night at the museum during LACMA's annual middle school-only bash.
-Dance under the stars to local bands, explore the art in specially selected exhibits, participate in special activities like photobooths and art-making.
+Dance under the stars to the teen band Detoure, and DJs from ArTES High School, listen to Get Lit poets, explore the art in specially selected exhibits, and make your own art in workshops.
+Grades 6-8 only.
+Middle School ID required

 After Dark: Teen Night | April 29, 2017